lau-rios-07/northwind-business-analysis/README.md

 The objective of this project is to analyze sales data from the Northwind database and identify:

-.Top customers
+-Top customers

-.Best-performing categories
+-Best-performing categories

-.Top employees by revenue
+-Top employees by revenue

-.Revenue distribution by country
+-Revenue distribution by country